OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/dev-env/java8.md

 * [Java SE Development Kit 8 Downloads](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)

 Select the Windows x64 download for Windows 7 and 10.
-The specific update is generally not important.
+The specific update is generally not important and the latest version should generally be used because it includes security and performance enhancements.
 Select the most recent stable version, for example `jdk-8u112-windows-x64.exe`.
 Accept the license agreement and download.

 Run the installer program as administrator.